bioinfo-pf-curie/mpiSORT/README.txt

 Input Data:
 ----------

 a SAM file produced by an aligner (BWA, Bowtie) and compliant with the SAM format.
-The reads should be paired.
+Reads are paired or not.

 MPI version:
 ------------